Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Efficient Budget Allocation

 \begin{itemize}[leftmargin=*,nosep] \item \textbf{Under-labeled (Invest in $m$):} If $\omega > \frac{c_Y m}{c_S n + c_Y m}$, calibration uncertainty dominates relative to its share of the budget. \emph{Action:} Shift budget to acquire more oracle labels. \item \textbf{Over-labeled (Invest in $n$):} If $\omega < \frac{c_Y m}{c_S n + c_Y m}$, evaluation sampling noise dominates. \emph{Action:} Shift budget to evaluate more prompts with the surrogate. \end{itemize}

-\paragraph{Worked Example (Arena Benchmark).} Using costs from our experiments: the GPT-4.1-nano judge is approximately $16\times$ cheaper than the GPT-5 oracle, giving a cost ratio $c_S/c_Y \approx 0.064$.
-At $n=1000$ prompts with $m=50$ oracle labels (5\% oracle fraction), the observed OUA share is $\omega \approx 55\%$.
+\paragraph{Worked Example (Arena Benchmark).} Using costs from our experiments: the \texttt{gpt-4.1-nano-2025-04-14} judge is approximately $16\times$ cheaper than the \texttt{gpt-5-2025-08-07} oracle, giving a cost ratio $c_S/c_Y \approx 0.064$.
+At $n=1000$ prompts with $m=50$ oracle labels (5\% oracle fraction), the observed calibration uncertainty share is $\omega \approx 90\%$.

 To find the intrinsic variance ratio, note that $\omega = \frac{\sigma^2_{\mathrm{cal}}/m}{\sigma^2_{\mathrm{cal}}/m + \sigma^2_{\mathrm{eval}}/n}$, which implies:

 Applying the Square Root Law: